 Staff has identified some collections that have strong data-analysis potential and begun detailing cover sheets for each, outlining information about format, size, rights issues — anything that might aid future research on that collection.

 Collections with prioritization potential include those that aren’t rights-restricted and those that have historically proven fruitful for researchers.
 Examples include digitized versions of stereograph cards and the Sanborn maps, which draw a picture of 19th and 20th century architecture and city planning and have been used to help understand changes within given settings.
-But the full range will be influenced by the research topics mapped out by the four researchers to be hired.
+The full range of application will be influenced by the concluded CHCC research.

 The Library of Congress is far removed from Silicon Valley geographically, and also temperamentally.
-A report on the state of machine learning in libraries, commissioned by the Library of Congress and published in July, draws a contrast between the “move fast, break things” ethos that defined Big Tech and the methodical approach favored by librarians.
-That has positive implications for things like setting standards before adopting new technologies, but it’s valuable for larger ethical issues too.
+A report on the state of machine learning in libraries, commissioned by the Library of Congress and published in 2020, draws a contrast between the “move fast, break things” ethos that defined Big Tech and the methodical approach favored by librarians.
+The contrast has positive implications for things like setting standards before adopting new technologies, but it’s valuable for larger artificial intelligence ethical issues too.

-That paper, and other research conducted or supported by the Library of Congress, foregrounds the dangers of algorithmic bias far more directly than is often the case in the commercial sector.
-As the report notes, even though the capacity for harm within research institutions is far lower than in use cases like credit lending and gauging recidivism likelihood, narrow or biased data sets could produce flawed research or “inadvertently echo and amplify outdated or even offensive subject terms.”
+That paper, and other research conducted or supported by the Library of Congress, explains how algorithmic bias is far more likely to occur in historical collection analysis in comparison to other uses in the commercial sector.
+As the report notes, even though the capacity for harm within research institutions is far lower than in use cases like credit lending and recidivism likelihood, narrow or biased data sets could produce flawed research or “inadvertently echo and amplify outdated or even offensive subject terms.”

 Clear value statements and attention to organizational transparency and staff data fluency are key, but so are more granular details, like establishing — and making readily available — ground truth data sets and benchmarking data, researchers noted.
 That means, for image data, having metadata that doesn’t just explain what is pictured, but considers a host of possible features, like “digitization source, contrast, skew, noise, range effect, complexity (or a difficulty measure of some sort).”
 As the report underscores, the technical concerns are inextricably linked with social ones.